ExpediaGroup/graphql-kotlin/website/versioned_docs/version-6.x.x/schema-generator/federation/federated-directives.md

 object or interface.
 The specified field set can represent single field (e.g. `"id"`), multiple fields (e.g. `"id name"`) or nested selection sets (e.g. `"id user { name }"`).
 Multiple keys can be specified on a target type.

-Key directives should be specified on the root base type as well as all the corresponding federated (i.e. extended) types.
+Key directives should be specified on all entities (objects that can resolve its fields across multiple subgraphs).
 Key fields specified in the directive field set should correspond to a valid field on the underlying GraphQL interface/object.
 Federated extended types should also instrument all the referenced key fields with `@external` directive.

 #### Basic Example